 Are you are new to Powerpoint?
 Maybe you’ve been using it for years?
 Maybe you’re here because you also create products for Teachers Pay Teachers.
 Or, maybe you simply want to make printables for your own classroom?
 Either way – these tips are for you!

-Note: I’m using Windows 10 and Microsoft Powerpoint Office Pro 2016.
+Note: I’m using a PC with Windows 10 and Microsoft Powerpoint Office Pro 2016.
 Your version may vary slightly.

 Creating PowerPoint Templates